-This week I am taking a break with the artist interviews to be a part of my Sisters wedding but I have a great interview planned for next week!
-I do want to share some information about an art event that is happening this weekend if your out doing the art crawl I have some of my assemblage art out there for you to critique.
+This week I am taking a break with the artist interviews to be a part of my sister’s wedding but I have a great interview planned for next week!
+I do want to share some information about an art event that is happening this weekend if you are out doing the art crawl I have some of my assemblage art out there for you to critique.

 Upcoming Art Opening

 This Saturday I have six pieces of art made from various kinds of repurposed materials.
 Four of them date back 20 years and are likely the strangest pieces of art I have ever created.
 They will be showcased in Nashville Tennessee, during the July Art Crawl at Turnip Green Creative Reuse.
 The venue is holding an opening reception for the show named “Heartscapes,” located at 407 Houston Street, July 3rd from 6:00 – 8:00.
 There will also be a 30-minute Facebook Live interview at 6 PM if you can’t make the event.
 The show will feature the work of artists Victoria Woodworth and myself, Sheri Oneal.
 Unfortunately, I will be unable to attend so I created a video explaining the details of my work and offer some insight into what you will see if you decide to do the crawl.
 All of the art is for sale and it is marked down for the show should you have any interest.

 I had to throw this together pretty quickly, my mug is closer than I had wanted in the video, I recorded it through Zoom, and for some reason, it added a timestamp so I had to crop in closer to eliminate the annoying numbers.
 This is also my very first video edit in Final Cut Pro, I have no idea what I am doing but I am learning.
 I apologize for the red flashes in the video, yet another thing I am unsure how to fix or why they are there.
 If anyone out there has some advice for me to improve my skills, I am all ears!

 The Assemblage Art Process